benzakharenko/Digital-Musical-Instrument-Design-Final-Project-Zakharenko/Documentation/GettingStarted.md

 This should open up the MIDI Studio window.
 In the top right corner of this window, there should be a Bluetooth icon.
 Click this icon, and a window will appear that allows you to connect Bluetooth MIDI devices!

-If your Wave Control device is on, it should appear as "MIDI Glove" in this window.
+If your Wave Control device is on, it should appear as "Wave Control" in this window.
 Click connect—after a few seconds, the button should change to say "_connected_" and you're ready to get to work!

 ## Configuring the Wave Control to Work with Your DAW